aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

      'Pages': PdfIndirectRef(object_number=3, generation=0),
      'Type': PdfName(value=b'Catalog')}

-Two objects of note can be found: Outlines and Pages.
-Outlines stores what we commonly refer to as "bookmarks".
-Pages stores the page tree, which is what we are interested in.
+Two objects of note can be found: Outlines and Pages. ``Outlines`` stores what we commonly refer to as bookmarks. ``Pages`` stores the page tree, which is what we are interested in:

 .. code-block:: python